viperproject/prusti-dev/README.md

 jni-gen
 =======

-Generates wrappers around Java code using the `jni` crate
+Generates wrappers around Java and Scala code using the `jni` crate